liamliaw/os-labs/Lab 3/lab3.md

 fangwenliao@debian:~/Downloads/OS_Lab3/loop$ cat /proc/sys/kernel/sched_autogroup_enabled
 0
 ```

 *(b)inspect the current scheduling class of the loopprocess using the chrtcommand.
 What is the current scheduling class?*

-According to man page of chrt, just use -p option to retreive real-time attributes of a task.
-According to the man page of sched, the SCHED_OTHER means that this process use the default linux time sharing scheduling, and the priority is can only be 0, however a dynamic nice value will be generated each time quantum to decide when to run.
+According to man page of *chrt*, just use *-p* option to retreive real-time attributes of a task.
+According to the man page of *sched*, the *SCHED_OTHER* means that this process use the default linux time sharing scheduling, and the priority can only be 0, however a dynamic nice value will be generated every time quantum to decide when to run.

 ```console
 fangwenliao@debian:~/Downloads/OS_Lab3/loop$ chrt -p 1039
 pid 1039's current scheduling policy: SCHED_OTHER
 pid 1039's current scheduling priority: 0
 ```

-(c) Using the same command, change the scheduling class to realtime, what happens to the system’s interactiveness(of the GUI for example), and why?
+*(c) Using the same command, change the scheduling class to realtime, what happens to the system’s interactiveness(of the GUI for example), and why?*

-First check the priority range using chrt --max.
-According to man page of sched, there are two real-time scheduling policies in linux: FIFO and RR, both will preempt any other non real time tasks, only that by RR a task runs in a time slice, which is less aggresive than FIFO.
+Firstly we check the priority range using *chrt --max*.
+According to man page of *sched*, there are two real-time scheduling policies in linux: FIFO and RR, both will preempt any other non-real-time tasks, but under RR a task runs in a time slice, which is less aggresive than FIFO.
 A root access is needed to change the real time scheduling policy.
-First check the value range of priority.
+Firstly check the value range of priority.
 After changing it, the terminal react much slower than usual(GUI is not started on our machine).

 ```console
 fangwenliao@debian:~/Downloads/OS_Lab3/loop$ chrt --max
 SCHED_OTHER min/max priority	: 0/0